-Madame Gandhi is an outspoken and influencial activist, speaker, and musician.
-She is a powerful voice for gender equality, empowerment, and wellness, often intergrating storytelling and music into her engaging presentations.
+Madame Gandhi is an outspoken and influential activist, speaker, and musician.
+She is a powerful voice for gender equality, empowerment, and wellness, often integrating storytelling and music into her engaging presentations.

 Having gained recognition as the former drummer for the artist M.I.A., she's listed in Forbes 30 Under 30 Music Class of 2019, producing music that elevates and celebrates the female voice.
 Her song, “The Future is Female,” climbed to #8 on the Viral US Top 50 Spotify Charts following the 2017 Women’s March.
 Her solo EP "Voices" has received critical acclaim from outlets like FADER, Paper Mag and Milk and a full-length album is forthcoming.

 In 2015, Madame Gandhi ran the London Marathon free-bleeding to combat period stigma around the world, sparking a viral global conversation about how we treat menstruation in various cultures.
 Gandhi has partnered with menstrual health organizations to improve women’s access to affordable and safe menstrual care.
 She speaks often about how menstruation taboo affects women and girls daily around the world, and was part of the early round table discussions that led to the elimination of the “luxury tax” on tampons in her home city of New York.

 As an influencer, Madame Gandhi has partnered with brands like Adidas and The North Face, and is a strong supporter of the “The Future Is Female” slogan – which she sees as a way to position femininity as something aspirational, to build paradigms and reinvent systems that elevate true gender equality.